shrikeinfosec/ti-stack-ansible/README.md

 This repo provides a baseline template for deploying [MISP](https://github.com/MISP/MISP) and [Cortex](https://github.com/TheHive-Project/Cortex) to a newly-provisioned Ubuntu 22.04 machine (Jammy).

 > [!note]
 > This is a work-in-progress repository, and should not be considered production-safe for all environments.
+>
+> These configurations may not be sufficiently hardened for your environment.

 # Pre-Requisites